 Since Louis Moinet doesn’t make their movements, they have to buy the engines from third-party manufacturers.
-This one, for example, is made by Concepto Watch Factory: a maker of made-to-order blank movements, which is based in La Chaux-de-Fonds.
+This one, for example, is made by Concepto Watch Factory: a maker of made-to-order blank movements from La Chaux-de-Fonds.
 Located in the canton of Neuchatel near the French border, it is a mecca of the Swiss watchmaking industry.
 Among others, the relatively young brand sells movements to Linde Werdelin that used Concepto mechanisms to power their recently introduced bunch of ultra-luxury chronographs.

 Photos: Louis Moinet / Wikimedia